Navigating the Unique Challenges of Healthcare Insolvencies

 The panel will review these and other key issues:

-- What are the special issues facing hospitals and other healthcare providers when it is time to restructure or file for bankruptcy?
+- What are the unique issues facing hospitals and other healthcare providers when it is time to restructure or file for bankruptcy?

 - What impact will these unique issues have on insolvency?